 The Bentonville girl who was found killed Nov.
-20 died of asphyxiation, according to an affidavit of probable cause released by authorities Wednesday.
+20 died of asphyxiation, according to a probable cause affidavit obtained by 5NEWS on Wednesday.

 A rape charge was added the same day to several other charges against the man accused of killing 6-year-old Jersey Bridgeman.